vrmeet/thexr/DO_THIS_NEXT.md

 menu bar Vr menu keeps getting detached from grip.
 WHY?

-basic grabbing and holding functionality not there yet

 work on text input so we can inspect entities and edit their components